A case study of Consistent Vehicle Routing Problem with Time Windows: Abstract

 \section{Abstract}

-We develop a heuristic solution method for the Consistent Vehicle Routing Problem with Time Windows (ConVRPTW), motivated by a real-world application at a distribution center of a food company.
-Besides standard VRPTW restrictions, ConVRPTW assigns to each customer just one driver to fulfill their orders during the complete multi-period planning horizon.
-For each driver and day of the horizon, a route has to be determined to serve all their customers with positive demand.
-For each customer, the time between consecutive orders and ordered quantities are highly irregular.
+We develop a heuristic for the Consistent Vehicle Routing Problem with Time Windows (ConVRPTW), which is motivated by a real-world application at a food company's distribution center.
+Besides standard VRPTW restrictions, ConVRPTW assigns each customer just one driver to fulfill their orders during the whole multi-period planning horizon.
+For each driver and period, a route is sought to serve all their customers with positive demand.
+For each customer, the number of periods between consecutive orders and the ordered quantities are highly irregular.
 This causes difficulties in the daily routing, negatively impacting the service level of the company.
-Unlike most works on ConVRP, where the number of drivers is fixed a priori and only the total travel time is minimized, we give priority to minimizing the number of drivers.
-Moreover, whereas in ConVRP the clients present no time window constraints, but the visits should be scheduled with a small variation of the arrival time, our model imposes hard time windows, but does not consider time consistency in more detail.
-We compare solutions given by the heuristic with solutions of a MILP model on a set of small artificial instances and with solutions used by the food company on real-world instances.
-The results show the effectiveness of the heuristic in minimizing the number of vehicles.
-For the company, we obtain significant improvements with a lower number of vehicles and a higher rate of orders delivered within the prescribed time window.
+Similar problems have been studied as ConVRP, where the number of drivers is fixed a priori, and only the total travel time is minimized.
+Moreover, the clients present no time window constraints, but the visits should be scheduled with a small arrival time variation.
+In our model, the objective is to minimize the number of drivers.
+We impose hard time windows but do not consider time consistency in more detail.
+We compare solutions given by the heuristic with solutions of a MILP model on a set of small artificial instances and solutions used by the food company on real-world instances.
+The results show the effectiveness of the heuristic.
+For the company, we obtain significant improvements in the routing plans, with a lower number of vehicles and a higher rate of orders delivered within the prescribed time window.

 \keywords{vehicle routing, multi-period routing, distribution logistics, service consistency, customer satisfaction, heuristics}

 \subjclass[2010]{90B06, 90B10, 90B50, 90B90, 68T20, 68W05}